Gossu386/media_app/README.md

 A modern social media application built with **FastAPI**, using **async**, **Pydantic**, **databases**, and **JWT-based authorization**.

-This project is based on code from [PacktPublishing/Mastering-REST-APIs-with-FastAPI](https://github.com/PacktPublishing/Mastering-REST-APIs-with-FastAPI) (MIT License).
+This project is based on code from [PacktPublishing/Mastering-REST-APIs-with-FastAPI](https://github.com/PacktPublishing/Mastering-REST-APIs-with-FastAPI) (MIT License) and course Mastering REST APIs with FastAPI by PacktPublishing

 All modifications and additional features are made by Majki.

 ---